Xilinx/foc-motor-ctrl/docs/src/app_deployment.md

 * The system is set to OFF mode/state on starting the dashboard, observe the blue LED DS10 is off
 * If the unit is plugged into a network with DHCP an IP will be assigned automatically.
-If not on a network then
-  configure a static IP.
+If not on a network then configure a static IP.
 For help on setting up static IP, see [Setting up a private network]( https://github.com/Xilinx/vck190-base-trd/blob/2022.1/docs/source/run/run-dashboard.rst#setting-up-a-private-network)

-Note: The open-loop mode of motor operation is a test mode inteneded for user's with motor control knowledge and experience.
+Note: The open-loop mode of motor operation is a test mode intended for users with motor control knowledge and experience.
 Incorrect configurations of values of Vd, Vq can cause the motor to spin at speeds higher than its rating and potentially cause excessive motor heating.
 Use caution when using the open-loop mode.
 Note: Please use caution spinning the motor at higher speeds due to rotating or moving parts.